Outsourcing Custody and Clearing

 Third party service providers mentioned in this post are separate entities from IFP.
 The Birth of a Technology Platform Publish Date; 11/6/2018 Author: Jordan Slack

 Prior to the launch of our broker-dealer, we saw a need for a more intuitive user experience when interacting with our firm.
 As we sat down at a conference table overlooking Tampa Bay in the early hours of a cool March day, our team had an epiphany.
-A third-party technology stack was never going to provide the customization, innovative approach, or the level of direct accessibly that we prefer to provide for our advisors.
+A third-party technology stack was never going to provide the customization, innovative approach, or the level of direct accessibly that we prefer to provide for our financial professionals.

 We’ve invested a significant amount of time and money planning out the structure and vision of our platform.
 We started out by determining the core components that would create a frictionless experience for our users and then worked to identify key technology and tool providers that would grant us the flexibility to continuously improve based on user feedback.
 Here’s how we’re building it.

-We’ve built Advisor[X] on top of established, comprehensive platforms that were developed by companies spending millions of dollars and thousands of developer man hours on R&D. This allows us to focus on what really matters: streamlining the advisor experience.
+We’ve built Advisor[X] on top of established, comprehensive platforms that were developed by companies spending millions of dollars and thousands of developer man hours on R&D. This allows us to focus on what really matters: streamlining the financial professional’s experience.
 Our engineering team leverages existing APIs that allow for a more efficient transmission of data across applications.

 The underlying tools and methodologies we’ve chosen give us the flexibility to bring features to production more quickly, without sacrificing quality or intentionality.
 Python, the framework we used to build Advisor[X], is the same technology used to build Instagram.
 In addition, many of the components that are being used in our backend logic and data interactions are also being deployed by Facebook, Google, YouTube and Dropbox among others.